 As the world becomes more interconnected, businesses all over the world have expanded their reach across multiple countries and regions, and with this comes the need to place talented staff where they are most needed to maintain success and growth.
-However, it’s important to understand that not all countries hold the same values and policies, and in places where homosexuality is illegal, sending LGBT+ employees to these places can put them at serious risk.
+However, it’s important to understand that not all countries hold the same values and policies, and in places where homosexuality is illegal, sending LGBTQ+ employees to these places can put them at serious risk.

 Yet it’s not just the legal aspect companies must consider.
 Whilst some countries have decriminalized homosexuality, the cultural and social landscape could be very different.

 “Companies need to also audit the cultural and social context as these can undermine legal policies and pose a risk to certain employees.”

 With these audits and evaluations completed, companies can support their employees by fully briefing them to make an informed decision.

 “When international placements are offered, businesses should be flagging to their LGBTQ+ employees that the countries might not be a safe option for them rather than counting them out entirely.
 It’s important to fully inform them and give them the choice rather than deciding for them – which would be considered a benevolent bias.”